Rooneyish/Rooneyish/README.md

 - 📫 How to reach me **ronishprajapati50@gmail.com / ilustraterp@gmail.com**

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: I can bend my thumb in the opposite direction

 - 📺 Huge fan of the Vikings series